martinboers/plcnext-book/src/ch00-00-introduction.md

 A comparison of these controllers is available ... (where)

-Each of these hardware platforms runs custom firmware that is based on a standard Linux kernel.
-Over time, this firmware can be upgraded by the user, if required.
-In general, newer firmware will only add non-breaking features and bug-fixes to older versions, so applications that are designed for a specific firmware version should (generally) be able to run on newer firmware versions without modification.
+Each of these hardware platforms runs custom firmware that is based on a Linux kernel with the [PREEMT-RT patch](https://wiki.linuxfoundation.org/realtime/start).

 ## Who PLCnext Control Is For